-November 1st: Meet with Research Committee.
-Must submit 1st FULL draft of thesis (All Sections)

-December 15th: Receive feedback from all readers and you will be notified by committee if you are eligible for May Graduation date.

-January 15th: FULL COMPLETE draft of thesis (all sections) to all readers.
+November 1 st : Meet with Research Committee.
+Must submit 1st FULL draft of thesis (All Sections) December 15 th : Receive feedback from all readers and you will be notified by committee if you are eligible for May Graduation date.
+January 15 th : FULL COMPLETE draft of thesis (all sections) to all readers.
 If the draft is not complete at this time, your Graduation date will be forwarded to September.
+Decision of the Research Committee is final.
 January 30th: Receive feedback from all readers.

-February 15th: Complete thesis SUBMITTED TO JOURNAL FOR PUBLICATION with receipt email sent to Research Committee.
+February 15 th : Complete thesis SUBMITTED TO JOURNAL FOR PUBLICATION with receipt email sent to Research Committee.
 If the thesis is not submitted at this time, your Graduation date will be forwarded to September.
-Decision of the Research

-Committee is final.
+Decision of the Research Committee is final.